Do you have management staff, or do you have effective leadership in your business?

 And when people have different working styles and points of view, great leaders easily diffuse conflicts within their teams.

-Much like Nick Fury transformed a group of powerful misfits into an elite heroic fighting unit in ‘The Avengers’, top leaders find the best way for people to work together by helping them resolve differences.
+Much like Nick Fury transformed a group of powerful misfits into an elite heroic fighting unit in ‘The Avengers’, top leaders, Harv suggets that you find the best way for people to work together by helping them resolve differences.

-And so, the whole freakin’ Universe gets saved!
+And so, the whole frickin’ Universe gets saved!

 Embrace innovation if you’d like growth in your organization, Harv insists, very much in the same way Elon Musk does.

 The leaders who encourage this reap massive rewards and ensure their enterprise’s longevity.